KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 After I was diagnosed with high cholesterol last year, I began to adjust my eating habits in line with the recommendations of my doctor.
 After some health issues this year, including both a stomach bug and food poisoning, I wanted to start "eating clean" for good.
 I have replaced many high cholesterol foods with low-cholesterol alternatives.
 While I have not completely cut out red/poultry meat and dairy, by default, I do not eat it at home, and I eat it less often outside of home.
 On the occassion that I eat it, it is less impactful.

-When I did my annual physical later in the year, I found out that this approach was highly effective, more effective than I had imagined.
+When I did my annual physical later in the year, I had lost 16 pounds, my cholesterol was greatly reduced, and I did not need a prescription, to my great surprise.

 Some favorite substitutions:
 * Hummus and triscuits instead of dairy-based dip and potato chips
 * Grapes, strawberries, or blueberries instead of an egg, bacon, and croissant breakfast sandwich or afternoon snack containing refined sugar
 * A low cholesterol salad as a quick, healthy meal or snack
 * A salmon filet drizzled with olive oil, lemon juice, and a bit of honey, baked and served with steamed veggies or rice instead of a hamburger or dairy-based dinner
-* Almond milk instead of cow milk (not a doctor's recommendation, just a personal preference at times)
+* Almond milk or skim/low-fat milk instead of whole milk (almond milk is not a doctor's recommendation, just a personal preference at times)

 ![](2025-recap-images/giant-grapes.jpg)
 A giant black grape from Kroger compared to a red grape of more normal size.
 So delicious.
 You can practically eat them with a knife and fork.